The 1818 institution coordinator is foundational to the success of students participating in the program and creating a college-going culture.

 Responsibilities of the coordinator include:

-- Facilitating the program at the respective high school utilizing materials available in the Collaboration Drive.
+- Facilitating the program at the respective institution utilizing materials available in the Collaboration Drive.

-- Ensuring the program at the high school meets all set policies and guidelines.
+- Ensuring the program at the institution meets all set policies and guidelines.

 - Providing assistance to instructors including reminder of submitting syllabi annually to the Collaboration Drive and entering semester grades.